-High Quality Prekindergarten Program Evaluation (ECDS) Action Item signed by Governor Abbott on June 12, 2017.
+5. High Quality Prekindergarten Program Evaluation (ECDS)

+The General Appropriations Act, Article III, Rider 78, was passed by the 85th Texas Legislature, 2017, and signed by Governor Abbott on June 12, 2017.
 Rider 78 states that the Commissioner will ensure that state-funded prekindergarten programs implement high-quality prekindergarten consistent with the High-Quality Prekindergarten program requirements in Texas Education Code (TEC) §29.167 - 29.171 and consistent with the provisions of TEC Chapters 41 and 42.
 These requirements include use of a curriculum aligned with the Texas Prekindergarten Guidelines, increased prekindergarten teacher training and/or qualifications, implementation of student progress monitoring, program evaluation and development of a family engagement plan.